Countdown to May 31, 2025:

 Parking: Attendee parking is available on a first-come, first-served basis.
 The closest parking garage to The Clyde is located off Copper between 3rd and 4th Street.
 Additional city parking options are also available nearby.
 For more information and a parking map, visit this link.
 We encourage you to plan ahead and arrive early to secure a spot.
 We look forward to seeing you soon!
 Safe travels!

-8:00 amVendor Booths Open
+8:00 am - 9:30 amVendor Booths Open and Badge-Pick Begins

 We invite all attendees to visit our industry vendors, connect with local businesses, and explore the resources that support New Mexico’s thriving film and television industry.